-Automated models can identify acute back pain in EMRsJuly 21st, 2014 in Diseases, Conditions, Syndromes /
+Automated models can identify acute back pain in EMRsJuly 21, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Administrative data models can discriminate acute low back pain (LBP) from nonacute cases in electronic medical records (EMRs), according to a study published in the June 15 issue of Spine.